byui-cse/cse251-course/week02/prove.md

 ## Overview

-The website `swapi.dev` contains details of all of the Star Wars films.
-You can access this information by making Internet GET requests.
+The python server in this assignment contains details of all of the Star Wars films.
+You can access this information by making GET requests.
 You will be retrieving the details of the 6th Star Wars film.

 ## Instructions